Blue Oak

 Discussion

-Under both medium and high emissions scenarios, the average annual maximum temperatures are projected to grow by 7.5°F to 10.9°F at the end of the century (see RCP 4.5 vs. 8.5 Average Max Temperature plots).
-Intense precipitation events are projected as well, with the frequencies of pronounced dry seasons and whiplash events expanding by over 50% across the state with a notable change in Southern California: a ~200% increase in extreme dry seasons, a ~150% increase in extreme wet seasons, and a ~75% increase in year-to-year whiplash.
-Blue oaks are equipped to withstand drier conditions compared to other native trees, abundant in areas with less conducive soils where they often cohabitate with pines.
-Nonetheless, the onset of a severe drought diminishes the threshold of site tolerance.
-Historically blue oak mortality has been generally attributed to decay fungi such as canker rots and root-rotting decay fungi.
+By the end of the century, the average annual maximum temperatures are projected to grow by 7.5°F to 10.9°F. Intense precipitation events are projected as well, with frequencies of pronounced dry seasons and whiplash events expanding by over 50% across the state with a notable change in Southern California: a ~200% increase in extreme dry seasons, a ~150% increase in extreme wet seasons, and a ~75% increase in year-to-year whiplash.
+Historically blue oak mortality has been typically attributed to decay fungi such as canker rots and root-rotting decay fungi.
 Pathogens like Phytophthora ramorum, the cause for sudden oak death, respond faster than trees to drought followed by high precipitation events, accelerating disintegration.
 The combination of disease and long-term climate stress contributes to raised levels of mortality years after drought.
-Additionally, although blue oaks have evolved in an environment where fires occur regularly and can survive low-to-moderate intensity fires, the threat of conifer encroachment subjects oaks to more canopy fire risk.
+Futhermore, although blue oaks have evolved in an environment where fires occur regularly and can survive low-to-moderate intensity fires, the threat of conifer encroachment subjects oaks to more canopy fire risk in a warmer climate.

+Los Padres National Forest is vulnerable to floods and debris flows after extreme precipitation events, in particular after recurrent wildfires, due to the forest’s position in the Coast and Transverse mountain ranges in relation to the coast.
+Sediment flow in Southern California has a history of high variability under El Niño Southern Oscillation (ENSO) events and has led to the destruction of oak riparian habitat.
 Eldorado National Forest is similarly projected to experience extreme climate variability between wet and dry years.
 Toward the end of the century at the lowest and highest elevations in the Sierra Nevada, warming temperatures will lead to greater evaporation and a projected ~15% reduction in fuel and soil moisture.
 This scenario indicates greater drought likelihood and impacts across native plant communities.
 Heightened fire weather conditions will generate shifts in blue oak mortality rates as well as post-fire germination.
 Moreover a shift in oak mortality affects fire activity.
 Blue oak sites with south-facing aspects in particular demonstrate lower potential for accumulated drainage and thus the highest level of mortality compared to other aspects.
-These sites are especially at risk for greater dead woody surface fuels, enhancing the probability of larger fires over longer periods.
+Sites like these are especially at risk for greater dead woody surface fuels, enhancing the probability of larger fires over longer periods.

 References